alicia639/n-body-rl/README.md

-# n-body-rl
+## Applying PILCO Algorithm To The N-Body Problem

-Applying PILCO to n-body problem
+Use PILCO to learn the dynamics of the n-body problem (simplified N-body problem).